 Violent crimes in Germany:

-According to Nation Master, the violent crime rate in Germany is 6,386 (per 100 thousand people) in 2020, putting it below France and UK on the international list of violent crime rate-by-country.
+According to Nation Master, the violent crime rate in Germany was 6,386 (per 100 thousand people) in 2020, putting it below France and UK on the international list of violent crime rate-by-country.
 That said, no country is completely free of crime, so taking some basic precautions when traveling is still important.

 Germany murder rates: